 - Best Practices Institute (BPI) is held in the spring and focuses on a particular aspect of differentiation in a compact, three-day format.
 Each has a theme and strands that participants can follow to focus their learning.

 - In the summer, there are two independent weeks of the Summer Institute on Academic Diversity (SIAD).
-In its eighteenth year in 2013, SIAD continues to give teachers access to the power of differentiation through morning discussions with Carol Tomlinson and afternoon break-out sessions designed to reinforce the principles and practices of differentiation.
+In its nineteenth year in 2014, SIAD continues to give teachers access to the power of differentiation through morning discussions with Carol Tomlinson and afternoon break-out sessions designed to reinforce the principles and practices of differentiation.

 IAD Mission Statement